 All images recorded during the survey were examined, and those showing fishes were subject to scrutiny.
 With the exception of zoarcids, all fishes were identified to the species level, using morphological diagnostic characters useful for identification (Gon and Heemstra 1990 and references therein).
 For each image, abundance of epibenthic invertebrate fauna at taxonomic unit and feeding guild level, as well as sediment characteristics were recorded and used to describe the epibenthic fauna accompanying all fish specimens.
-When appropriate, we classified benthic communities based on the previously described macrozoobenthic communities of the Weddell Sea (Voß 1988).
-For each fish species, the number of specimens and the standardized abundance (individuals 100 m^{-2}) was determined for each transect.
+When appropriate, we classified benthic communities of the Weddell Sea (Voß 1988).
+For each fish species, the number of specimens and the standardized abundance (individuals 100 m-2) was determined for each transect.